 Yahoo Serious ………. or the artist formerly known as Greg Pead

-Anyway, it’s nothing to do with me what he’s called.
+Anyway, what he chooses as a stage name is none of my business.
 So I’ll just wish you a happy birthday Yahoo, or Greg (or whatever you call yourself).
-May all your dreams come true, apart from the one with the horse which is just wrong……… and probably illegal!!
+May all your dreams come true, apart from the one with the horse which is just wrong……… and probably illegal!

-Talking of Bing Crosby (we were weren’t we?), today is the twelfth anniversary of the death of his golf and entertainment partner Bob Hope, who died at the age of 100.
+Today is also the twelfth anniversary of the death of US entertainer and golf lover Bob Hope, who died at the age of 100.

-Amongst their many projects together were seven ‘Road Movies’ in which they starred with Dorothy Lamour.
-The gags, many ad-libbed by Hope and Crosby, are said to have made up for the questionable quality of these comedy movies plots.
+Amongst Hope’s many projects were seven ‘Road Movies’ in which he topped the bill with fellow golf freak Bing Crosby.
+The gags in these films, many ad-libbed by Hope and Crosby, are said to have made up for the questionable quality of these comedy movies plots.

 Hope died peacefully in his home in California on 27th July 2003, unlike Crosby whose death was a lot more public, when he passed away after he walked from a Spanish golf course in 1977.